 Feature walls are still a huge trend in interiors, as a quick and easy way to inject colour, pattern and personality into a room.

 There are many benefits to an accent wall.
-For one, they encourage us to experiment with pattern – cladding one wall with a statement paper can feel less daunting than the whole room.
+For one, they encourage us to experiment with pattern – cladding one wall with a statement paper or creating a flower wall can feel less daunting than the whole room.
 And let’s be honest, it’s also a great way to cover any imperfections!

 Accent walls are a cost-effective way to update décor for those on a budget – and there’s less paper strip too, so less work when it’s time for a refresh.
 Plus, in smaller spaces, using a dark wallpaper on one wall can trick the eye as the colour registers in the brain as being further away and makes the space feel larger.